binford2k/binford2k.com/backyard.md

 ## Upcoming Shenanigans

-### Baby, it's dark outside dark beer tasting party: January 29, 6pm
+### Baby, It's Dark Outside dark beer tasting party: January 29, 6pm

 About the only thing that I love more than a big bold dark beer is a whole taster tray full of big bold dark beers.
 So we're holding a dark beer tasting in